Trademark Application in Turkey

 Required Documents for a Trademark Application in Turkey

-The simplicity of the Turkish POA requirement for trademark and patent services: no notarization, no apostille, no consular legalization.
-It is one of the practical advantages of filing in Turkey.
+The simplicity of the Turkish POA requirement for trademark and patent services is one of the real practical advantages of filing in Turkey.
+There is no notarization, no apostille, and no consular legalization.
 A signed PDF emailed to us is enough to begin.

 Types of Trademarks Registrable in Turkey